-Unnikrishna Pillai, currently half-Full-Professor (half-time since 2010, Full-Professor since 1995) of Electrical Engineering at the Tandon School of Engineering, New York University, joined the Polytechnic Institute of New York (Brooklyn Poly) in 1985 as an Assistant professor.
+Unnikrishna Pillai, currently Full-Professor (half-time since 2010, Full-Professor since 1995) of Electrical Engineering at the Tandon School of Engineering, New York University, joined the Polytechnic Institute of New York (Brooklyn Poly) in 1985 as an Assistant professor.
 He graduated from the Moore School of Electrical Engineering, University of Pennsylvania with a PhD in Systems Engineering (1985), and prior to that from IIT, Kanpur, India with an MS in Electrical Engineering (1982).
 He has served as the Electrical Engineering department head for one year in the past (1998-1989) during the Polytechnic years.
-His research interests include system identification, radar signal processing, synthetic aperture radar (SAR) imaging and identifying moving targets from such radar images and from superfast hypersonic platforms, machine learning technuiques for signal detection and identification in congested and other environments.
-His other interests include autonomous navigation of ground and airborne moving vehicles as a swarm (driverless cars driving together, moving drones from 'here to there' etc.) and risk estimation for portfolios through cognitive methods where greed/risk are managed for reasonably moderate returns (profit) with long term goal in mind.
+His research interests include system identification, radar signal processing, synthetic aperture radar (SAR) imaging and identifying moving targets from such radar images and from superfast airborne platforms, machine learning technuiques for signal detection and identification in congested and other environments.
+His other interests include autonomous navigation of ground and airborne moving vehicles as a swarm (driverless cars driving together, moving drones from 'Here To There' etc.) and risk reduction for portfolios through cognitive methods where greed/risk are managed for moderate returns (profit) with long term goals in mind.

 He has coauthored five textbooks/monographs related to electrical engineering and four other e-books.
-For the classroom, he has produced over two hundred video lectures on YouTube on selected topics to complement his class room lectures so that students have access to key material and more examples.
+For the classroom, he has produced over two hundred and fifty video lectures on YouTube on selected topics to complement his 'so-so' class room lectures so that students have access to more material and examples.